Automatic Crawl Space Air Circulation Controlled Remotely by Humidistat and Monitored by Smartphone

 Following instructions that came with the products, link input-output linc to the appliance switch and set the humidistat to the humidity level that will activate the fan.

-If you want to connect this setup to your Insteon web-enabled central controller, simply link the controller to appliance switch and to the input-output link modules following instructions.
+If you want to connect this setup to your Insteon web-enabled central controller Hub, simply link the Hub to an Insteon Remote Control Plug-in On/Off Module and to the input-output link module following instructions.

 Set the humidistat at the humidity level which will activate the fan and link the input-output linc with the central controller.